Neptis aurivillii

 Neptis aurivillii is a butterfly in the family Nymphalidae.
 It is found in Kenya, Tanzania, Malawi and Zambia.
 The habitat consists of montane and sub-montane forests.

 The larvae feed on Macaranga species and Urera hypselodendron.

+It has been considered a subspecies of Neptis incongrua.Schultze described as a variety of incongura which it closely resembles.The Holotype is in the Natural History Museum, London.